bomonike/bomonike.github.io/ai-agents.md

    * https://learn.microsoft.com/en-us/training/modules/build-copilot-ai-studio/4-build-copilot
    * LAB Exercise: https://microsoftlearning.github.io/mslearn-ai-studio/Instructions/04-Use-own-data.html Create a generative AI app that uses your own data

+Agentic uses a "flipped" pattern of user interaction.
+The AI system asks users questions to gather information and perform tasks.
+* "Ask me questions one at a time."
+* The AI also executes actions based on the gathered data, creating a more interactive experience.
+* The AI can translate user goals into actions that can be understood by databases or other systems, similar to a protocol droid in a sci-fi context.

 Prompt Flow is a development framework for defining flows that orchestrate interactions with an LLM.